DigiByte-Core/BankBox/README.md

 ## Support

-You can find support at our [Slack channel](http://slack.coloredcoins.org), or e-mail us to contact@coloredcoins.org.
+You can find support at our [Telegram](https://t.me/DigiByteDevelopers), or e-mail us to dev@digibyte.io.

 ## License